Being a Colin Powell fan, I read his book, It Worked For Me when it first came out.

 There is a lesson there as you interact with people.

-Kindness invested will always bring about a return dividend.
+Kindness invested will always be kindness returned.